 By now, you have a strong understanding of what real numbers are, along with their types and properties.
 You have explored the special types of real numbers, such as rational and irrational numbers, and discovered how they work within the real number system.
 You’ve also familiarised with ways to read and write real numbers and can now identify and classify the subsets of real numbers.
 Through real-life examples like temperature readings and bank transactions, you've seen how real numbers are used in our daily life scenarios.
 By practising more about examples based on real numbers you will build a strong foundation required for algebraic operations involving real numbers.

-Answer: Real numbers include all rational and irrational numbers that can be represented on the number line.
+Real numbers represents a set of numbers which covers both rational and irrational numbers that can be represented on the number line.

 1. Commutative Property